pkmn/engine/src/lib/gen1/README.md

 - moves on Pokémon Showdown can do 0 damage instead of failing or causing a [division-by-zero freeze](https://pkmn.cc/bulba-glitch-1#Division_by_0).
-- Pokémon Showdown does not implement type effectiveness precedence correctly.
+- Pokémon Showdown doesn't implement type effectiveness precedence correctly.
 - Pokémon Showdown checks for type and OHKO immunity before accuracy.
 - Confusion self-hits use the wrong damage formula resulting in off-by-one errors (and also fail to account for an opponent's Reflect).
-Furthermore, the confusion self-hit damage will erroneously be inflicted to the confused user's substitute if the confused user had been attempting to use a self-targeting move.
+Furthermore, the confusion self-hit damage erroneously gets inflicted on the confused user's substitute if the confused user had been attempting to use a self-targeting move.
 Finally, Pokémon Showdown erroneously considers the *uncapped* self-hit damage for the purposes of tracking the battle's last damage.

-Beyond the general bugs listed above, several move effects are implemented incorrectly by Pokémon Showdown.
+Beyond these general bugs, several move effects are implemented incorrectly by Pokémon Showdown.
 Some of these moves are [too fundamentally broken to be implemented](#unimplementable) by the pkmn engine, but the following moves have their broken behavior preserved in `-Dshowdown` mode:

 - **Bide**: Bide's damage can overflow if OHKO moves are involved because OHKO moves work by setting the damage to 65535 - Pokémon Showdown doesn't implement this overflow and instead lets Bide's damage grow unbounded.
 Additionally, if the opponent faints after Bide inflicts damage on Pokémon Showdown residual damage incorrectly still gets applied to Bide's user.
-- **Counter**: On Pokémon Showdown choices made while sleeping (which should not have been registered) can erroneously cause Counter to trigger Desync Clause Mod behavior.
-Additionally, because Pokémon Showdown neglects to zero the last battle damage if a move misses due to immunity or invulnerability Counter will occasionally work on Pokémon Showdown when it should fail.
+- **Counter**: On Pokémon Showdown choices made while sleeping (which shouldn't have been registered) can erroneously cause Counter to trigger Desync Clause Mod behavior.
+Additionally, because Pokémon Showdown neglects to zero the last battle damage if a move misses due to immunity or invulnerability Counter occasionally works on Pokémon Showdown when it should fail.
 - **Leech Seed**: Leech Seed fails to heal its source side if a seeded target faints due to recoil/crash damage on Pokémon Showdown.
 - **Pay Day**: Pay Day should still scatter coins if it hits (but doesn't break) and opponent's Substitute but doesn't on Pokémon Showdown.
-- **Flinch**: Flinching does not get cleared during move selection on Pokémon Showdown and is instead cleared in Pokémon Showdown's "residual" phase, meaning the flinch status gets erroneously preserved across fainting (as fainting triggers Pokémon Showdown's "instaswitch" behavior which skips end-of-turn residuals).
+- **Flinch**: Flinching doesn't get cleared during move selection on Pokémon Showdown and is instead cleared in Pokémon Showdown's "residual" phase, meaning the flinch status gets erroneously preserved across fainting (as fainting triggers Pokémon Showdown's "instaswitch" behavior which skips end-of-turn residuals).